 - Check Your Online Accounts Regularly.
 Everything depends on you.
 Suppose you monitor your bank accounts and statements, check passwords, sometimes even change passwords, and put two-factor authentication on your social media and emails.
 In that case, you have a minimal chance of falling for the scam.
 Remember to use a strong password that is hard to crack, this is important.

 - Think Before You Click!
 Do not click on everything you see online.
-There is a mass of cybercriminals in the Internet space who work through ads, pop-ups, and links that say that you urgently need to protect your PC from viruses and others.
+There is a mass of cybercriminals on the Internet who work through ads, pop-ups, and links saying that you urgently need to protect your PC from viruses and others.
 Fraudsters know many typical phishing methods to deceive you.
 They disguise their emails under some companies and perhaps even familiar sites.
 But before you go to the specified address, move the cursor to the link line and see if it will take you to the place mentioned in the sentence.

 - Keep Informed About Phishing Techniques.
 Be always on your guard.
 Watch and search for new methods of phishing scams and watch the news about what is happening in cybercrime.
 Fraudsters invent sophisticated ways every day to trick you.
 Don’t let them do it.
 Check everything and protect your personal data.

 - Use Firewalls.
 You need to use similar firewalls to reduce the risk of hackers infiltrating your computer.
 How It Works: Firewall is a wall between you, your computer, and external intruders.
-There are two types of Firewall: desktop (software type ) and network (hardware type).
-It would help if you used them because they work in tandem, thereby giving you more guarantees.
+There are two types of Firewall: desktop (software) and network (hardware).
+It would help if you used them because they work together, giving you more guarantees.

 - Use Antivirus Software.
 Install antivirus software.
 It will protect you from intruders.
 After installation, do not forget to update the antivirus software.
 New updates will help detect new fraudsters’ methods, so do not neglect this—Use Firewall, which will block attacks.
 Also, do not forget about anti-spyware.
 Antivirus software scans every file on your computer, so you will easily avoid damaging your operating system.

 - Never Give Out Personal Information.
 Do not enter your confidential data to the received link via email.
 That’s incorrect and wrong.
-If you need to enter financial data, call the site, clarify all the details, and make sure that you speak with an official employee of a company.
+If you need to enter financial data, call the site, clarify all the details, and make sure you speak with an official company employee.
 And only then transmit any information about your card, but it can only be the card number and the incoming confirmation code from the bank about some payment.
 Only you should have the password to the card.

 - Keep Your Browser Up to Date.
 This item you should remember and apply.
 Once a new update is released, install it.
 This protection is a response to some new methods of cheating intruders.

 - Install an Anti-Phishing Toolbar.
-With this toolbar, you can warn yourself against phishing sites.
+This toolbar can warn against phishing sites.
 It’s elementary.
 Install a phishing fraud protection toolbar on the PC, after which every time you visit a site, the program will scan the data of this site and warn you whether it is dangerous.
-The program checks the site you need with the list of phishing sites, and if it is not included in this list – you can safely use this website.
+The program checks the site you need with the list of phishing sites; if it is not included in this list, you can safely use this website.

 Types of Phishing Attacks

 The most dangerous types of phishing attacks should be avoided and know the steps to solve the problem.
-The main target and means of phishing is usually personal information such as credentials, full name, phone number, and personal email address.
+The main target of phishing is usually personal information such as credentials, full name, phone number, and email address.